semaphoreci/semaphore/docs/docs/using-semaphore/promotions.md

 <Available/>

-You can pass parameter values to the promotion when it is triggered using the [Semaphore API](../reference/api).
+You can pass parameter values to the promotion when it's triggered using the [Semaphore API](../reference/api).

 The following is an example of a curl call that includes parameters: